gnames/bhlquest/README.md

 # BHLquest

-`BHLquest` is an AI app to query content of [Biodiversity Heritage Library]
+`BHLquest` is an AI application designed to query the content of the[Biodiversity Heritage Library]

 ## Installation

-Make sure Go version on the computer is recent enough.
+Ensure that your computer's Go version is up to date.

-1. Install and run llmutil RESTful interface
+1. Install and Run `llmutil` RESTful Interface

 Follow instructions at [llmutil documentation]

-2. Install Go tools for `bhlquest`
+2. Install Go Tools for `bhlquest`

-Go to the root of `bhlquest` project and run:
+Navigate to the root of the `bhlquest` project and execute:

 ```bash
 make tools
 go mod tidy
 ```

-3. Install bhlquest
+3. Install `bhlquest`

 ```bash
 make install